broadinstitute/cb-python-novice-lesson-template/episodes/04-lists.md

 3. `[[2, 4, 6, 8, 10], [2, 4, 6, 8, 10]]`
 4. `[2, 4, 6, 8, 10, 4, 8, 12, 16, 20]`

-The technical term for this is *operator overloading*: a single operator, like `+` or `*`, can do different things depending on what it's applied to.

 :::::::::::::::  solution